yang-shida/CSABay/README.md

 # CSABay
-A website Craigslist/eBay type website where people can publicize selling information and contact information for sellers
+A Craigslist/eBay type website where people can publicize selling information and contact information for sellers

 ## Dependencies:
 - antd